spotinst/help/src/docs/spot-pc/features/spot-pc-console/tenant/config-actions.md

 ## Images

-Config actions for Images include: List, Create, Edit and Delete.
+Config actions for Images include List, Create, Edit and Delete.
 <br><img src="/spot-pc/_media/features-spot-pc-console-tenant-config-actions-02.png" />

 A tutorial for deploying Spot PC covering creating an Image and deploying a Spot Group is found [here](spot-pc/tutorials/deploy-spot-pc).

 ## Spot Groups

-Config actions for Spot Groups include: List, Create, Edit, Update and Delete.<br>
+Config actions for Spot Groups include List, Create, Edit, Update and Delete.<br>
 **Update** is used to update the Image used for the Spot Group, updating the machine(s) used to host users' desktops.
 A tutorial for updating a Spot Group with a new Image is found [here](spot-pc/tutorials/deploy-image-update).

 <br><img src="/spot-pc/_media/features-spot-pc-console-tenant-config-actions-03.png" />